SkyeYXL/ecs/intl.en-US/Product Introduction/Limits.md

 |None.|
 |Peak outbound bandwidth|-   Subscription instance: 200 Mbit/s
 -   Pay-as-you-go instance: 100 Mbit/s

+**Note:** 100 Mbit/s is the maximum value that you can specify for the peak outbound bandwidth when the pay-by-traffic billing method is used.
+In the event of resource contention, this bandwidth cannot be guaranteed.
+If you want a guaranteed bandwidth for your instance, use the pay-by-bandwidth billing method.

 |None.|
 |Change to the public IP address of an instance|The public IP address of an instance can be changed within six hours after the instance is created, and can be changed a maximum of three times.|None.|